-Roasted Blueberry Cheesecake Ice Cream.
-This easy homemade ice cream is bursting with flavour.
+This Roasted Blueberry Cheesecake Ice Cream is easy to make and bursting with flavour.
 If you’ve always wanted to learn how to make your own ice cream this frozen treat is for you.

 This roasted blueberry cheesecake ice cream is one seriously delicious frozen treat.
-It’s made in an ice cream maker so it’s easy to make.
+It's made in an ice cream maker but you could easily make it without one.

 I cannot even describe how good this is.
-You need to make this.
-Stat.
+Clearly, you need to make this.
+Immediately!

 Scroll all the way down to the recipe card to get the FULL ingredient and instructions for this recipe!
 You can also just click the “Jump to Recipe” button that is located at the top of the page!

-- Fresh blueberries – Fresh are preferred but frozen will do in a pinch.
+- Fresh blueberries - To be honest, fresh are preferred but frozen will do in a pinch.

-- Sugar – I used granulated sugar.
-You are using sugar in the roasting process AND the ice cream.
+- Sugar - I used granulated sugar.
+Just to clarify, you are using sugar in the roasting process AND the ice cream.